hackclub/hackclub/workshops/portfolio/README.md

 <!-- This is a link to the original image in case any changes
      want to be made in the future: ![](img/original.png) -->

-Lets look at the final website to figure out what we need to do next:
+Let's look at the final website to figure out what we need to do next:

 > ![](img/final_1_highlight_description.png)